hettie-d/NORM/README.md

  NORM is a methodology which allows object-oriented applications to interact with relational databases directly, without involving any ORM.

- This methodology was developed by [Hettie Dombrovskaya](https://github.com/hettie-d) and [Boris Novikov](https://github.com/bn1206) and was fully implemented at Braviant Holidings, Chicago IL.
+ This methodology was developed by [Hettie Dombrovskaya](https://github.com/hettie-d) and [Boris Novikov](https://github.com/bn1206).
+While a completely automated version was never implemented in any production environment, it's manual version (using functions instead of ORM) was implemented at Braviant Holdings.

 ## What's in the repo?